-Research underpins the curriculum thinking and working at each trust academy.
-An example of this is the close work the Trust primary academies are completing with Unity research School.
-We are using their research projects to heavily influence pedagogy and curriculum planning across all academies and the way we utilise pupil voice as an important tool of assessment.
+Research continues to underpin the curriculum thinking and work completed as a Trust.
+All of our Trust primary academies continue to work very closely with Unity Research School.
+We are using their research projects to influence pedagogy and curriculum planning across all academies and the way we utilise pupil voice as an important tool of assessment.